Mariel Hemingway on Self-Love and Positive Mental Health

 There are so many ways it manifests, but we all have the choice to change.
 We all have the choice to be healthy.
 We really do.
 And that’s just becoming conscious about all the choices we make.
 How we parent, what we eat, whether we remember to breathe or take time to be silent.
 The things that seem little… but they’re actually big and have a profound effect on our growth and expansion into the world.

-Amity: Our readers are quite interested in food, and I know they’ll be interested in your thoughts.
-In the books, you talk about how you used food as a way of exerting control in your life.
+Amity: In the books, you talk about how you used food as a way of exerting control in your life.
 So you had lots of rules about what you would or wouldn’t eat.
-We joined you with Dr. Greene and Ed Brown for a webinar last year, and you’re very involved in the real food movement.
+You’re also very involved in the real food movement.
 Are you at a healthy place in your life with food?

 Amity: Having taken on the caregiver role when your mother had cancer, you seemed to be formulating a plan of how you were going to parent your children.
 So often that pattern is repeated, but you raised your daughters in a completely different way.